inhibitor1217/extended-enum/website/docs/advanced-usages/extend-base.md

 # Defining additional interfaces

-Further extending the `extend`ed class is also possible.
+Further extending the class of an `extend`ed enum is also possible.

 - Define an interface for additional methods or getters.